pvme/pvme.github.io/docs/home/workings.md

 This is because both are using the `.txt` guides from the [pvme-guides repository](https://github.com/pvme/pvme-guides).

 With that being said, the `.txt` guides are primarily aimed at Discord.
-The result is that some content might not appear correctly on the website:
+This results in some content not appearing correctly on the site:

 - References to social Discord exclusive channels (`#pvm-help`)
 - Mentions of `$linkmsg`